Yingjia-Wan/Yingjia-Wan/README.md

 -->

 - 👋 Hey!
 I'm Yingjia Wan.
 Some friends call me Alisa.
-- 🌱 I’m interested in NLP, psycholinguistics, and everything related.
+- 🌱 I’m interested in NLP and everything related.
 - 📫 Feel free to reach me via email! contacts on [my website](https://yingjia.one).